-- 1. Pump down the machine and make sure the crankcase heater is working properly.
-This will eliminate the possibility of refrigerant migrating to the compressor while circulating warm water through the freezer (evaporator). - 2.
-Set the Clean/Off/Ice selector switch to the Off position.
-If the machine is running, it will shut down on completion of the next harvest period. - 3.
-Remove ice from the storage area or cover the storage opening. - 4.
+- 3. Select the amount of time to clean the machine by pressing the arrows in the Clean Time section of the screen.
+The cleaning cycle time can be set from 15 minutes to 120 minutes. - 4.
+Remove ice from the storage area or cover the storage opening. - 5.
 Shut off the water supply and drain the water tank by opening the drain valve.
-Remove any loose sediment from the tank. - 5.
+Remove any loose sediment from the tank. - 6.
 Close the drain valve and fill the water tank with warm water.
 Close the petcock valve on the water pump during the cleaning period.
-The tank holds approximately 15 gal (57 L). - 6.
+The tank holds approximately 15 gal (57 L). - 7.
 Add the ice machine cleaning solution to the water tank according to the directions of the cleaning solution manufacturer.
-Vogt recommends Nu-Calgon® Ice Machine Cleaner, which is a food-grade liquid phosphoric acid. - 7.
+Vogt recommends Nu-Calgon® Ice Machine Cleaner, which is a food-grade liquid phosphoric acid. - 8.
 Inspect the water distributors by looking through the transparent freezer cover.
 It may be necessary to clean the cover before inspecting.
 If required, remove the cover.
 Clean and remove any solid particles from the two orifices in each distributor.
-Clean the rubber cover gasket and reinstall the cover. - 8.
-To run the pump only, set the selector switch to the Clean position and press Start. - 9.
-For up to two hours (max), circulate the cleaning solution until deposits are dissolved or the solution is neutralized.
-Repeat cleaning if necessary. - 10.
-Press Stop to stop the pump, then drain and flush the water tank with fresh water. - 11.
-Open the water supply to the machine. - 12.
-Drain, flush tank again, and refill it with fresh water. - 13.
-Clean the inside of the ice storage area and remove any solution that entered during the cleaning process.
-Remove the cover, if one was installed, over the opening into the storage area.
+Clean the rubber cover gasket and reinstall the cover.